ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/3-dom-manipulate/README.md

 path: <https://github.com/Lars-S-Berg/js-fe-exercises/tree/main/3-dom-manipulate>

-The aim of the exercise is to understand ...
+The objective of the exercise is to further investigate how JS contol structures can be used to dynamically change the content of a page.
+And taking care of user events.

-Purpose/course objectives:
+## Purpose/course objectives:

 1. "Change web page content dynamically".
 2. "Be able to explain how to dynamically change the content of a page".
 3. "Be able to account for how events are handled by the user".

+Key concepts

+- events

-## A blog-starter
+## Exercise description - a blog-starter

+...

 ## Additional general instructions